romkatv/powerlevel10k/README.md

 When using *Lean*, *Classic* or *Rainbow* style, prompt shows `username@hostname` when you are logged in as root or via SSH.
 There is little value in showing `username` or `hostname` when you are logged in to your local machine as a normal user.
-So the absence of `username@hostname` in your prompt is an indication that you are working locally and that you aren't root.
+So the absence of `username@hostname` in your prompt is an indication that you are working locally and that you aren't rooted.
 You can change it, however.

 Open `~/.p10k.zsh`.
 Close to the top you can see the most important parameters that define which